17 Secrets Olive Garden Doesn’t Want You to Know

 A food critic un-ironically praised Olive Garden and got famous

 Marilyn Hagerty is a local newspaper columnist for the Grand Forks Herald.
 In 2012, her review of a local, newly-opened Olive Garden went viral, becoming an instant sensation.
 She has since continued to review other restaurants.
-Next, check out these mind-blowing facts about McDonald’s.
+If you’re looking to save some money the next time you go out to eat, try these tips to get free food from your favorite restaurants.